 WHO IS AT RISK FOR CROHN’S DISEASE?

-Crohn’s disease can affect anyone at any age, but the majority of patients develop symptoms during adolescence and young adulthood - between ages 15 and 35.
-Crohn’s disease most often appears in the third decade of life and there has been an observed second peak in the sixth or seventh decade.
-Both men and women are affected equally by this disease A family history of Crohn's disease or inflammatory bowel disease slightly increases a person’s risk of developing Crohn's disease.
+Crohn’s disease can affect anyone at any age, but most often appears in the third decade of life and there has been an observed second peak in the sixth or seventh decade.
+Both men and women are affected equally by this disease.
+A family history of Crohn's disease or inflammatory bowel disease slightly increases a person’s risk of developing Crohn's disease.
 Smokers are at increased risk for developing the disease.

 WHAT CAUSES CROHN’S DISEASE?